An interview for Universal on the history of Manifesto

 In 2000 "Airwav" by Rank 1 was their definitive club smash.
 2001 saw Jules' departure from the label.
 The following year Manifesto began to wind-up proceedings, a move partially brought about to bottle the labels unique period because of it's unprecedented success.
 "Me, Kiss FM, Radio 1, all that we've spoken" says Jules, "follows the progression of dance culture in this country from a cottage industry to a branded corporate venture."

-The originals: L-R the visionarys - Howard Berman MD and Eddie Gordon.
-Anne Marie Bigby, DJ Paulette, Tony Nuxy, Judge Jules, Paul Dakeyne & Liz Walton (wondering why Jules is not talking to his plastic dancing sunflower pot) hahaha
+The originals and the visionaries.
+(L-R) Howard Berman MD, Eddie Gordon.
+Anne Marie Bigby, DJ Paulette, Tony Nuxy, Judge Jules, Paul Dakeyne & Liz Walton (wondering why Jules is not talking to his plastic dancing sunflower pot) :-)